Georgia House panel OKs school choice for on-base families

-K-12 students who live on military bases could go to any school in their district, under a bill moving through the state House.
+Kindergartners through 12th-graders who live on military bases could go to any school in their districts under a bill moving through the state House.

 Base commanders have asked for school choice, said state Rep. Dave Belton, R-Buckhead, who chairs the state House Military Affairs Working Group.

-Supporters of the idea say that military families should have the right to seek a school that’s best for their child.
+Supporters of the idea say that military families should have the right to seek schools that are best for their children.
 That might be, for example, a high school that offers the same kinds of classes that their child’s previous school did.

 A spokeswoman for the Houston County school system said they are following the proposal, but that Superintendent Mark Scott does not plan to do any interviews on the topic.